 Do you feel discouraged by other’s negativity?
-Does your happiness trigger an negative emotions in some people?
+Does your happiness trigger negative emotions in some people?
 What are the best ways to respond to people who bring you down and threaten your happiness?

 “Ignore people who threaten your joy.
 Literally, ignore them.
 Say nothing.
 Don’t invite any parts of them into your space.” – Alex Elle

 For every person who seeks happiness, there is one who denies that it even exists.
 The very word triggers people, both on the gut level and the high plains of philosophy.
 As with every trigger subject, opinions form and rigidify quickly to a concrete wall.

 This post does not attempt to break through anyone’s wall but instead offers support to those who feel discouraged by others’ negativity.
 It is hard enough to gain clarity about a complex matter.
 Then, in a variety of ways and for multiple reasons, come the people who trash your happiness.

 Let’s find out how you could respond to some of them:

 7 Ways To Respond to people who bring you down